Skip to main content

 Biography

-Jones comes to Atlanta after working with the Tennessee Titans for the previous three seasons (2024-25) as offensive assistant (2024-25) and offensive line assistant (2023).
-Jones contributed to an offensive line that helped develop Titans 2024 first-round pick tackle JC Latham, who started all 17 games at left tackle.
-Second-year left guard Peter Skoronski also started every game, while right guard Dillon Radunz established a career high with 15 starts.
+In 2025, he guided a unit that opened holes for running back Tony Pollard to set a career-high in rushing yards (1,082), with Pollard surpassing the 1,000-yard threshold in all three seasons with Jones on staff.
+He also contributed to a staff that helped develop Titans 2024 first-round pick tackle JC Latham, who started all 17 games at left tackle.
+Second-year left guard and 2023 first-round pick Peter Skoronski also started every game, while right guard Dillon Radunz established a career high with 15 starts.

-In 2023, Jones worked with an offensive line that helped running back Derrick Henry rank second in the NFL with 1,167 rushing yards, resulting in his second consecutive Pro Bowl appearance.
+In 2023, Jones worked with an offensive line that helped running back Derrick Henry to rank second in the NFL with 1,167 rushing yards, resulting in his second consecutive Pro Bowl appearance.
 The Titans used 11 different starting offensive line combinations over 17 total games.

-Prior to working in the NFL, Jones spent four seasons at the University of Tennessee-Martin as offensive line and tight ends coach (2019) and run game coordinator/offensive line and tight ends coach (2020-22).
+Prior to working in the NFL, Jones spent four seasons (2019-22) at the University of Tennessee-Martin as offensive line and tight ends coach (2019) and run game coordinator/offensive line and tight ends coach (2020-22).
 Before his time at UT Martin, Jones was the offensive line coach at Texas Southern for two seasons (2017-18) and at Jackson State for one season (2016).

 A native of Chicago, Ill., Jones earned a bachelor's degree from Eastern Illinois University in 2008 and a master's degree from Tulane University in 2015.
 He and his wife, Becky, have one son, AJ.